AwesomeSauce1504/King-of-Tokyo-Java-Swing-Demo/README.md

 - As a user, I want to win when either all other players are dead or once I reach a certain number of victory points
-- As a user, I want to be able to save the current game state and reload my game later on
 - As a user, I want every dice effect to actually resolve (not just energy)